 Through employing a fermentation (anaerobic) process to breakdown organic material in a specially built chamber, a production system of natural gas is realized.
 Human wastes, animal wastes and plant residues can be combined in a chamber that creates the right conditions for fermentation and the subsequent capture of the gas.
 The gas is then stored and distributed for on-demand use.
 The other output of the biogas process is a sludge of organic matter that can be utilized in the landscape or composed first.
 System size is being developed for smaller and smaller units but can be scaled up for small communities or industrial wastes.
 They are usually sited right outside the house or near a barn where animals are kept or food is processed or waste streams are brought in.
 Zone 1-2.

-This low tech insulated box saves energy by bringing something up to temperature and boil first and then wrapping that into an insulated box that fits the cooking pot snuggly.
+This low tech insulated box saves energy by bringing something up to temperature and boil first, no matter what fuel source, and then wrapping that into an insulated box that fits the cooking pot snuggly.
 This was traditionally hay or straw but has been updated to modern insulations like styrofoam.
 The even lower tech version is simply wrapping wool blankets, high insulation material, around the heated pot.
 This draws down the cook time with fuel and while it may take some minutes longer is actually quite efficient in saving precious fuels whether it fossil fuels or wood.

 Cooking really is a massive daily energy input so be prepared to have multiple elements for this important function as the seasons ebb and flow with tides of space and time.
 You can’t say you are off the grid until you sort this one out for sure!
 Electric cooking with renewable electric production is a possibility but it will have to be a big system as electric cooking is quite energy intensive.
 But build these diverse systems slowly and enjoy the nourishment that comes!